-The Trump administration on Thursday came under withering criticism from automakers, foreign governments and others as officials consider imposing tariffs of up to 25 percent on imported cars and parts, a levy that could hike vehicle costs, hurting auto sales and industry jobs.
+The Trump administration came under withering criticism from automakers and foreign governments as it considers imposing tariffs of up to 25 percent on imported cars and parts, amid concerns the move would hike up vehicle costs and hurt auto sales and industry jobs.

 The department opened an investigation in May into whether imported autos and parts pose a national security risk and held a hearing on the probe on Thursday, taking testimony from auto trade groups, foreign governments and others.